Democrats in U.S. Congress urge review of Amazon's Whole Foods deal

 The letter asking for more scrutiny was praised by the UFCW union.

-“Political concerns about Amazon’s acquisition of Whole Foods are growing for good reason,” said UFCW President Marc Perrone on Friday.
+“Political concerns about Amazon’s acquisition of Whole Foods are growing for good reason,” UFCW President Marc Perrone said on Friday.
 “Amazon’s monopolistic desire to control the retail market and replace good jobs with automation is not only a direct threat to the hard-working men and women at Whole Foods, it’s also a direct threat to our economy and consumers."

+Amazon has sought to dispute that it would monopolize the grocery industry.
+Wal-Mart Stores Inc currently controls the largest market share.

+"We also do not plan job reductions as part of the acquisition, which if approved would result in a company with a combined less than 3 percent of national grocery sales,” Huseman wrote.

 Reporting by Ginger Gibson; Editing by Bernadette Baum and Meredith Mazzilli